Dominó (Chile): Products

 Dominó specializes in food typically found at fuente de sodas.
-Fuente de sodas are a traditional style of fast-food restaurant found in Chile that serve foods such as churrascos, lomitos and completos.
+Fuentes de sodas are a traditional style of fast-food restaurant found in Chile that serve foods such as churrascos, lomitos and completos.
 While Dominó serves all of these aforementioned items, they are most known for their completo.
 Currently they serve sixteen variations of completos, ranging from the classic completo italiano (tomato, avocado, mayo) to the more unique turco (egg and cheese).

 Completos

 Dominó has more variations of the completo than a typical fuente de soda.
 Each of their variations is referred to with a specific name, which is not uncommon in Chile.
 In addition to the traditional variations, Dominó has completos such as the alemana (tomato, sauerkraut, mayo), the rodeo (cheese, barbecue sauce and bacon) and the irlandesa (lettuce, tomato and mayo).

 Sandwiches

 Dominó offers the typical styles of sandwiches found at fuente de sodas, namely churrascos (thin slices of beef), lomitos (braised pork) and mechadas (Chilean-style roast beef).
 Similarly to the completos, these sandwiches can be topped with many different variations of toppings.